logsem/melocoton/tools/README_artifact.md

 ## Troubleshooting

-- When visiting the artifact from a new terminal session, one needs to call opam to re-setup the terminal environment.
+- Once the artifact is build, and also when visiting the artifact from a new terminal session, one needs to call opam to re-setup the terminal environment.
 To do this, call:

 ```
     # From the directory containing this README